 - The approved book list is updated each semester and sent via email shortly after course assignments have been made.
 Contact the FWP if you need the most recent version of the list.

 - Desk copies should be ordered from the publisher’s reps listed on the book list.

 - Book orders are submitted by following the link and instructions in an email from the SupeStore after course assignments have been made.
 If you are using Wavelength and not using a textbook, fill out the Supestore survey and indicate no book is needed.

 Your course syllabus should include all required course policies (see preloaded templates in OSM) and a complete calendar that lists major grade due dates, rough draft dates, homework and reading assignments, and some indication of in-class activities.

 - Each teacher must upload the accurate syllabus (policies and calendar) for each of their sections to the online syllabus management system (OSM) in the OIRA resources in the faculty tab of mybama during the first week of classes each semester.
 The OSM syllabi are evaluated for program requirements and used in SACS accreditation records.
-The syllabus uploaded to OSM and the syllabus given to students must be the same.
+Assignments and requirements in the syllabus uploaded to OSM and in the syllabus given to students must be the same.

 - Teachers must also create a BBL shell for each section and at least use the BBL course to upload the syllabus there as well.
 See instructions for creating a BBL shell.

 Giving Student Opinion Surveys and Accessing Results